cozy/cozy-drive/README.md

 :pushpin: If you use a node environment wrapper like [nvm] or [ndenv], don't forget to set your local node version before doing a `yarn install`.

+:warning: During its early ages, _cozy-photos-v3_ uses beta versions of [cozy-ui] and [cozy-client-js], take a look at the ["living on the edge" note](#living-on-the-edge) below to know hot to install and configure the latest available versions.

 Cozy's apps use a standard set of _npm scripts_ to run common tasks.
 You can so start you development workflow with:

 ```sh